 This review was originally published in March 2014 and then was updated April 2015 with the benefit of a years extra use.
+This article has been archived and is no longer being updated.
+It may be out of date or otherwise inaccurate due to the passage of time.

 The TP-Link TL-WR710N Wireless router is a compact router designed for a range of connectivity additions and uses from company TP-Link.
 It is designed to support 5 modes, router, client, repeater, access point and WISP and has two RJ45 ethernet ports and a USB port.
 It is aimed at those with some tech savvy and those who are often mobile.